AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/05_SPARK.rst

    main.adb:8:11: warning: value not in range of type "Standard.Positive"

-Generally speaking, a complete analysis is beyond the scope of compilers and they will not find all errors prior to execution, even those we might detect ourselves by inspection.
+Generally speaking, a complete analysis is beyond the scope of compilers and they may not find all errors prior to execution, even those we might detect ourselves by inspection.
 More errors can be found by tools dedicated to that purpose, known as static analyzers.
 But even an automated static analysis tool cannot guarantee it will find all